oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ### Secure secrets

 If you have noticed, you are setting secrets in plain text on the `application-configmap.yml` file, which is not ideal and is not a best practice for security.
 For the specific JHipster application, you can use the encrypt functionality provided by the JHipster Registry to encrypt the secrets.
 See [Encrypt Your Secrets with Spring Cloud Config](/blog/2021/06/01/kubernetes-spring-boot-jhipster#encrypt-your-secrets-with-spring-cloud-config) to learn how to do this.
 But that would also rely on a base64 encoded encryption key added as a Kubernetes Secret, which still can be decoded.
-The best way to do this would be using [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), an external service like [HashiCorp Vault](https://www.hashicorp.com/products/vault), or with [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
+The best way to do this would be to use [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), an external service like [HashiCorp Vault](https://www.hashicorp.com/products/vault), or [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
 To learn more about these methods see [Encrypt Your Kubernetes Secrets](/blog/2021/06/01/kubernetes-spring-boot-jhipster#encrypt-your-kubernetes-secrets).

 ## Deploy the microservice stack